isudox/hugo-theme-nova/README.md

-# zimple
+# ximple
-A simple theme for Hugo.
+An excellent simple theme for Hugo.